Kedjian/kedjian/README.md

 ### Howdy! 👋
 - 🤗 Name's Oscar, but feel free to call me Ked,
 - 📌 Pronouns are he/him, but refer to me however you like,
-- 🐲 I am a lost cause geek who loves all IT, philosophy and arts,
+- 🦎 Geek beyond point of no return, loving all of IT, philosophy and arts,
 - 📫 Reach me there 👉 o.mat.makowski@gmail.com,
 - 🌱 I’m currently learning C#,
 - 🔧 Working on my respository called 'LearningC_Sharp',